casstanje/casstanje-shell/README.md

 3. ... follow the instructions and reboot.
 Done!

+### Extras
+Additional catppuccin flavor setters can be found at [this repo](https://codeberg.org/casstanje/casstanje-shell_extra-setters)

+Some of them might require additional setup, so please read the markdown files thoroughly

 ## Dependencies
 The installation scripts takes care of these, but if you wanna install the config manually, you must install them yourself.
 - breeze [qt](https://archlinux.org/packages/extra/x86_64/breeze/) and [gtk](https://archlinux.org/packages/extra/any/breeze-gtk/)